InboxPolicy Pricing

 How does InboxPolicy pricing compare to competitors?

 The pay-per-call x402 rate ($0.01 each, or $10.00 per 1,000 if you never buy a pack) is priced for one-off or agent-triggered checks, not bulk cleaning; the credit packs are the better deal for volume.
+To project what your own list costs across x402, packs, and competitors, use the cost calculator.

 When is InboxPolicy not the cheapest option?